 Notes

-- I typically make the sauce before starting my satay on the grill to allow the liquid to cool completely.
+- Make the sauce before starting my satay on the grill to allow the liquid to cool completely.

-- If you don’t have fresh chilis, use ground chili flakes or diced some dried chilis.
+- Use ground chili flakes or diced dried chilis if you don't have fresh chilis.
 You need a little heat but can completely omit the peppers if desired.

 - Though this Thai relish is a side dish, you can also use it as a main dish.
 Make double or triple the amount.
 It’s so tasty!